theNewDynamic/cocina214.com-archive-hugo/content/news/enjoy-our-new-year-s-eve-takeout-package.md

 **$125 For The Package** _feeds up to 6 ppl_

 **PLACE YOUR ORDER ONLINE AT** [https://cocina214.com/shop/](https://cocina214.com/shop/ "https://cocina214.com/shop/")

 **OR CALL THE RESTAURANT TO ORDER AT 407.790.7997**

+Cocina 214 will be closed on New Year's Day and will re-open on Sunday, January 2nd at 11:30am.
+All New Year's Eve Orders must be picked up Friday, December 31st.